pluwum/task-list/readme.md

 ## About Task List

 This is a web application based on the laravel framework.
-The application offer the following features
+The application offers the following features

 - view the list of tasks, add, edit and delete items
 - change state of task (use AJAX)